Yoann-Moreau/ethilvan/readme.md

 * Variables names must be in camelCase

 ### HTML & mustache
-* Class and id names, and input names must in kebab-case
+* Class, id and input names must be in kebab-case

 ### Stylesheets
 This project uses Less as the CSS preprocessor.